jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

 should be planned and organised (after all explicit is better than implicit!) there are scenarios where having dynamic / expando style documents is desirable.

-:class:`~mongoengine.DynamicDocument` documents work in the same way as :class:`~mongomotor.Document` but any data / attributes set to them will also be saved :
+:class:`~mongomotor.DynamicDocument` documents work in the same way as :class:`~mongomotor.Document` but any data / attributes set to them will also be saved :